junxit/us-congress-bills-115/bill.md

   - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 71 of such title is amended by striking the item relating to section 7105 and inserting the following new item:
 - **(r)** *Modification of procedures and requirements for simultaneously contested claims* Subsection (b) of section 7105A of such title is amended to read as follows:
   > - **(b)**
-  >   - **(1)** The substance of the notice of disagreement shall be communicated to the other party or parties in interest and a period of thirty days shall be allowed for filing a brief or argument in response thereto.
+  >   - **(1)** The substance of the notice of disagreement shall be communicated to the other party or parties in interest and a period of 30 days shall be allowed for filing a brief or argument in response thereto.
   >   - **(2)** Such notice shall be forwarded to the last known address of record of the parties concerned, and such action shall constitute sufficient evidence of notice.

 - **(s)** *Repeal of procedures for administrative appeals*